Jacob-Friesen/obscurejs/README.md

 * [defer.js](http://obscurejavascript.tumblr.com/post/113091822041/defer-in-javascript): Run a function after all processing is done in the current callstack.
 * [dependencyInversion.js](http://obscurejavascript.tumblr.com/post/109803267466/monads-in-javascript): Screwed up the monad post.
 So just the dependency inversion part will be kept.
 * [flow.js](http://obscurejavascript.tumblr.com/post/113715151349/flow-in-javascript): This is used to string functions that use each others results in a chain.
-* [functionDecompilation.js](#): Function decompilation, Angular.js and simplified dependency injector for it.
+* [functionDecompilation.js](http://obscurejavascript.tumblr.com/post/119214042002/function-decompilation): Function decompilation, Angular.js and simplified dependency injector for it.
 * [interatedAsyncCalls.js](http://obscurejavascript.tumblr.com/post/112442518446/issues-with-iterated-asynchronous-calls-in): How to solve a seemingly wierd issue while passing state to multiple asynchronous calls in JavaScript.
 * [memoize.js](http://obscurejavascript.tumblr.com/post/111106381319/memoize-in-javascript): A way to automatically cache function calls.
 * [monad.js](http://obscurejavascript.tumblr.com/post/111788543345/monads-in-javascript): Defining a chainable specification of operations.
 * [omit.js](http://obscurejavascript.tumblr.com/post/114336196594/omit-in-javascript): Return an object with properties removed with no side effects.
 * [promise.js](http://obscurejavascript.tumblr.com/post/117449806524/promises-in-javascript): Create an object that represents future state.
 * [undefined.js](http://obscurejavascript.tumblr.com/post/116842290598/undefined-in-javascript): An explanation of the undefined type.
+* [server.js](#): A 4 line http server using connect.js and serve-static.js
 * [thisKeyword.js](http://obscurejavascript.tumblr.com/post/116172560774/how-this-can-be-modified-in-javascript): An attempt of defining all the possible ways that the *this* context is defined.
 * [throttle.js](http://obscurejavascript.tumblr.com/post/114959169455/throttle-in-javascript): Create a wrappped function so that the function it wraps is called at most every n milliseconds.
 * [where.js](http://obscurejavascript.tumblr.com/post/108473136150/where-in-javascript): Code for the JavaScript where function.